2016 RAM 1500 Brake Rotors

 Is rotor replacement covered under warranty on a 2016 Ram 1500 at Larry H. Miller Chrysler Jeep Dodge Ram Albuquerque?

-• Warranty work is performed by certified technicians at the dealership
+• Defects evaluated by certified technicians at the dealership

 2016 Ram 1500 Rotor Service in Albuquerque